 Training, qualifications & experience

 I was a nurse for 20yrs and worked with a vast range of issues including stress, anxiety, depression, mental health, chronic illness, cancer and HIV.
 I completed a Masters degree in Psychotherapy with the Society of Psychology and Healing (validated by Middlesex University) in 2010 and have been in private practice since then.
 I furthered this with Mindfulness Cognitive Therapy training with the same organisation and have since completed further training in mindfulness.
-Because of my broad experience I am able to draw on a range of approaches including Person Centred, Psychodynamic, Cognitive Behavioural Therapy, Mindfulness and Energy Psychology.
+Because of my experience I am able to draw on a range of approaches including Person Centred, Psychodynamic, Cognitive Behavioural Therapy, Mindfulness and Energy Psychology.

 I currently combine my private counselling/psychotherapy practice with teaching counselling & therapeutic relationship skills, reflective practice, supervision and practitioner development to healthcare students at a leading university in London.
 I also work within a counselling team supporting students in a university in Surrey.

 Certificate in Supervision (BPS approved)